 LOUIS HENN, examined, says-I am a Sergeant in the City Guards.
 I have been in the Service nearly 7 years.
 I am of opinion that the Volunteer Force is not in a very flourishing state at present.
 I think the late action of Parliament is the cause.
 The manner in which the Volunteers were spoken of, and the uncertainty of the continuance of the movement, affected the men.
 They felt indignant, and would not attend drill.
 Many of them have long service-5 or 6 years.
 If they were encouraged by grants of land after some years' service, allowing some of the past service, I think the Volunteer Movement would revive.
 I do not know of any objection to the Efficiency Regulations, except that an alteration might be made disqualifying men from firing for prizes unless they attend a certain number of drills.
 That rule requiring 30 to attend a drill is very hard.
 I am aware that a Recruit has to serve 18 months before he gets uniform.
 A zealous man can be efficient in a great deal less time than that.
 When declared efficient by the Instructor he ought to be allowed uniform.
 In the event of the Corps being disbanded, the majority of the men would not rejoin.
 My Corps is very badly off for Officers.
 I think the Officers should be elected by the members of the Corps.
 I am not aware of any steps having been taken to replace Officers lost to the Company.
 Employers as a general rule set their faces against the movement.
 I think a Militia Bill might cause employers to look more kindly upon the Volunteer Movement.
 I think that if it came to a choice between the Volunteer Force and the Militia that employers would give more countenance to Volunteers.
-I think it would be better to have two Corps of Infantry.
-I do not think the Volunteers would work together in one: I mean the present Corps.
-It would be much better to have one Artillery and one Rifle Company.
+I then the present Corps.
+I twould be much better to have one Artillery and one Rifle Company.
 The men would be better drilled, because they would be all drilled together.
+I think that the returns and correspondence and the issue of circulars should be attended to at the Volunteer Office.
 I think the present system of annual grant works well.
-The uniform would last three years if a fatigue dr
+The uniform would last three years if a fatigue